At Liberty, we’re training people — not just professionals.

 Here, students give over half a million volunteer hours every year — the equivalent of a nearly $3 million investment in the local community.

-And our own humanitarian aid organization can mobilize staff and students to hit the ground within days of a natural crisis, bringing help and hope to those in the midst of tragedy.
+And our own humanitarian aid organization, LU Send Now, can mobilize staff and students to hit the ground within days of a crisis, bringing help and hope to those in the midst of tragedy.

 Having priorities that include being a voice for the voiceless, fighting for the oppressed, and bringing healing to the hurting will make any job applicant stand out as the person — not just the professional — you’d want on your team.